valdanchev/reproducible-data-science-python/_sources/README.md

 ---
 **NOTE**

 The notebooks _Prediction using Supervised Learning_ and _What Causes What?
-Introduction to Causal inference_ require [access to safeguarded data](https://valdanchev.github.io/reproducible-data-science-python/notebooks/07_prediction_using_supervised_learning.html#data-understanding-society-covid-19) which, once obtained, needs to be stored securely on your Google Drive and the notebooks should be run on your private Colab notebooks.
+Introduction to Causal inference_ require [access to safeguarded data](https://valdanchev.github.io/reproducible-data-science-python/notebooks/07_prediction_using_supervised_learning.html#data-understanding-society-covid-19) which, once obtained, needs to be stored securely on your Google Drive and loaded in your private Colab notebooks.

 ---
 <br>